-In accordance with the original 02-09-051 CPUC decision in September 2002, the overall purpose of the renewable fuel use reports is to help ensure that projects receiving increased incentives for being renewably fueled are in fact meeting the renewable fuel use requirements.
-Renewable Fuel Use Report No. 22 marks the eighth consecutive occurrence of non-compliance with renewable fuel use requirements.
+In accordance with the original CPUC Decision 02-09-051 in September 2002, the overall purpose of the renewable fuel use reports is to help ensure that projects receiving increased incentives for being renewably fueled are in fact meeting the renewable fuel use requirements.
+Renewable Fuel Use Report No. 23 marks the ninth consecutive occurrence of non-compliance with renewable fuel use requirements.
 While some of these instances of non-compliance are due to projects occasionally falling below the minimum renewable fuel limit, some projects are consistently out of compliance.
 While we are able to make determinations on compliance of the projects, it was beyond the scope of the RFU Report to investigate reasons why the projects failed to comply.
-As a result, we cannot explain why these on-site biogas projects are out of compliance and if they are capable of meeting the requirements in the future.

-This report also marks the first instance where directed biogas audit protocols developed by the PAs and their consultant Alternative Energy Systems Consulting (AESC) were used to make compliance determinations.
-This report found that 34 directed biogas projects were in compliance with renewable fuel use requirements but it also includes 21 instances where we were unable to make compliance determinations because data and supporting documentation were not provided in a timely manner.
+This report also marks the second instance where directed biogas audit protocols developed by the PAs and their consultant Alternative Energy Systems Consulting (AESC) were used by the evaluation contractor to make compliance determinations.
+This report found that 38 directed biogas projects were in compliance with renewable fuel use requirements but it also includes 22 instances where we were unable to make compliance determinations because data and supporting documentation were not provided in a timely manner.

-&lt;sup>8 Biogas which is vented to the atmosphere has a significant amount of methane.
+Biogas which is vented to the atmosphere has a significant amount of methane.
 Methane is a very powerful GHG compound with approximately 21 times the GHG impact of CO2.

-Finally, in accordance with CPUC decision 02-09-051, this report includes information on project installed costs.
+Finally, in accordance with CPUC Decision 02-09-051, this report includes information on project installed costs.
 Comparison of the installed costs between renewable- and non-renewable fueled generation systems reveals that average non-renewable generator costs have typically been lower than average renewable fueled generator costs.
-However, confidence intervals calculated for populations comprising both past and future SGIP participants are very large.
-In fact, these confidence intervals prevent drawing conclusions about cost differences in IC engine and CHP fuel cell projects; only microturbine projects exhibit cost differences at 90 percent confidence.
+However, confidence intervals calculated for populations comprising both past and present SGIP participants are very large.
+In fact, these confidence intervals prevent drawing conclusions about cost differences in CHP fuel cell projects; only IC engine and microturbine projects exhibit cost differences at 90 percent confidence.
 This suggests that data for past projects should not be used as the sole basis for SGIP design elements affecting future participants.
 Updated costs for renewable fuel use systems will be obtained from the updated SGIP cost-effectiveness analysis report and will be used in future RFU reports.